Colorado grocery store shooting suspect ID'd as man, 21; victims between 20-65

-The shooting Monday at the crowded supermarket sent terrorized shoppers and workers scrambling for safety and stunned a state and a nation that has grieved several mass killings.

-Herold said police engaged in a shootout with the suspect inside the supermarket and that is when Officer Eric Talley was killed.

-The suspect was undergoing treatment at a hospital and was expected to be booked into the county jail later Tuesday, said Boulder County District Attorney Michael Dougherty.
+Authorities said Ahmad Al Aliwi Alissa was from the Denver suburb of Arvada and that he engaged in a shootout with police Monday afternoon inside the Boulder store.
+The suspect was being treated at a hospital and was expected to be booked into the county jail later in the day on murder charges.

-Investigators don't know yet why the suspect opened fire inside the grocery store, Dougherty said.
-He said the investigation is in the early stages.
+Investigators have not established a motive, but authorities believe he was the only shooter, Boulder County District Attorney Michael Dougherty said.

-A law enforcement official briefed on the shooting told The Associated Press that the gunman used an AR-15 rifle, a lightweight semi-automatic rifle.
-Officials were working fast to trace the gun.
+A law enforcement official briefed on the shooting told The Associated Press that the gunman used an AR-15 rifle, a lightweight semiautomatic rifle.
+Officials were trying to trace the weapon.
 The official was not authorized to speak publicly and spoke to AP on condition of anonymity.

-A shooting at a crowded Colorado supermarket that killed 10 people, including the first police officer to arrive, sent terrorized shoppers and workers scrambling for safety and stunned a state and a nation that has grieved several mass killings.
-A lone suspect was in custody, authorities said.
+The suspect's family told investigators they believed Alissa was suffering some type of mental illness, including delusions.
+Relatives described times when Alissa told them people were following or chasing him, which they said may have contributed to the violence, the official told AP.

+The attack was the nation's deadliest mass shooting since a 2019 assault on a Walmart in El Paso, Texas, where a gunman killed 22 people in a rampage that police said targeted Mexicans.

-Hundreds of police officers from throughout the Denver metropolitan area responded to the Monday afternoon attack, converging on a King Soopers supermarket in a busy shopping plaza in southern Boulder.
+Hundreds of police from throughout the Denver area responded to the attack, converging on a King Soopers supermarket in a busy shopping plaza.

-SWAT officers carrying ballistic shields slowly approached the store as others quickly escorted frightened people away from the building, some of its windows shattered.
+SWAT officers carrying ballistic shields slowly approached the store as others escorted frightened people away from the building, which had some of its windows shattered.
 Customers and employees fled through a back loading dock to safety.
 Others took refuge in nearby shops.

-One suspect was in custody, a tearful Boulder Police Chief Maris Herold said late Monday.
-Authorities didn't identify the suspect, though Boulder County District Attorney Michael Dougherty said the suspect was the only person injured and was receiving medical care.

-Officers had escorted a shirtless man in handcuffs, blood running down his leg, from the store during the siege.
-Authorities would not say if he was the suspect.
-Foothills Hospital in Boulder was treating one person from the shooting scene but declined further comment, said Rich Sheehan, spokesman for Boulder Community Health, which operates the hospital.

 "This is a tragedy and a nightmare for Boulder County," Dougherty said.
 "These were people going about their day, doing their shopping.
 I promise the victims and the people of the state of Colorado that we will secure justice."

-Herold identified the slain officer as Eric Talley, 51, who had been with Boulder police since 2010.
+Boulder Police Chief Maris Herold identified the slain officer as Eric Talley, 51, who had been with the force since 2010.
 He was the first to arrive after responding to a call about shots fired and someone carrying a rifle, she said.

-Rest In peace Officer Eric Talley.
-Your service will never be forgotten #BoulderShooting pic.twitter.com/FVximvhS2E— Boulder Police Dept. (@boulderpolice) March 23, 2021

 "He was by all accounts one of the outstanding officers of the Boulder Police Department, and his life was cut too short," Dougherty said.